An overview of the most well-known and popular features in Windows 11.

 MultitaskingSnap Layouts, Snap GroupsVirtual desktops, less advanced SnapLimited multitasking

-GamingDirectStorage, AutoHDR, better performanceGood for gaming, but lacks newer optimizationsLimited support for the latest games
+GamingDirectStorage, AutoHDR, better performanceGood for gaming, lacks newer optimizationsLimited support for the latest games

-Microsoft TeamsIntegrated on the taskbarAvailable as a separate appNo direct integration
+Microsoft TeamsIntegrated into the taskbarAvailable as a separate appNo direct integration

 App supportSupports Android apps via Microsoft StoreMicrosoft Store with Windows appsLimited app ecosystem